abhiv2/SQZapi/readme.md

 ## SQZapi

-This is a demo node API created by SQUEZZER.IO package This Api contains module for secure login and registration of user This Api can serve as a boilerplate for getting started  with quick api development on squeezer platform
+This is a demo node API created using SQUEZZER serverless framework This Api contains module for secure login and registration of user This Api can serve as a boilerplate for getting started  with quick api development on squeezer platform